-- Average Trade Size is the factor with highest explanatory power in the list of factors we presented in this report - it exhibits negative correlation with Auction Volume %.
-A positive correlation between Auction Volume % and Price Level is observed in US (non-ETF) and Canadian Inter-listed securities. - Since Notional Value Traded factor is directly proportional to the Price Level, we see its positive correlation with Auction Volume% for several exchanges as well. - Daily Price Range has a negative correlation with Auction Volume %.
+- Average Trade Size is the factor with highest explanatory power in the list of factors we presented in this report. - Since Notional Value Traded factor is directly proportional to the Price Level, we see its positive correlation with Auction Volume% for several exchanges as well. - Daily Price Range has a negative correlation with Auction Volume %.
 This is explicable, as spreads tend to be higher for these securities and imbalances will have proportionately higher impact. - Daily Trading Volume also exhibits negative correlation with Auction Volume %, since it is positively correlated to Daily Price Range. - Trade size fragmentation has an interestingly negative correlation with Auction Volume %, which we will offer reasons for in a future report.
 There is an intriguing angle to be explored.